WilliamKlarenbeek/DoctorsNotes/Debugger Documentation.md

 <h1>
  <p align="center">Debugger</p>
 </h1>
 A class that provides functionality to write debug statements to a file and read them in Unity console.

+To use the Debugger we need to create a game object and add the debugger script component to it.

 | Functions                       | Usage                                                        |
 | :------------------------------ | ------------------------------------------------------------ |